- Participate (Schools)

 Make a film ...

-In the previous edition of CIFF, more than 160 films were made by young people across the UAE.
-61 of these were screened on the big screens at VOX Cinemas!
-Check out the official student selections of CIFF2016 here.
+In the previous edition of CIFF, more than 180 films were made by young people across the UAE.
+Short listed films were screened on the big screens at VOX Cinemas!
+Check out the official student selections of CIFF2017 here.

 Filmmaking is a fun-filled and wonderful team building exercise that drives young people to work together and achieve the end product - their masterpieces.
 It is as much educating, as it is entertaining.
 Young people get an opportunity to understand research, ideation, organization, planning, multitasking, decision-making while showcasing their talents in a variety of art-forms.